 Zanzibar is warm throughout the year, though the heat at the coastal resorts on the north and east coasts is tempered by sea breezes.
 Stone Town and the centre of Zanzibar Island have showers throughout the year, and there are heavy showers throughout the island in April and May, when most tourists avoid the island, and hotels close.
 Temperatures average between 72F (22C) and 92F (33C) throughout the year.

 Public transport on the island of Zanzibar is limited.
 Daladalas are cheap crowded minibuses that operate extensively on the island.
 Taxis are quite affordable but travellers are advised to negotiate a price before starting a trip as very few vehicles have a functioning meter.

 Motorcycle taxis are a cheap and speedy way to get around the island, but passengers are advised to always wear a helmet.
 A fun way to explore the island is by bicycle.
 Bicycles can be hired throughout the island at a very low rate.

-Travellers can also hire cars, motorcycles, or 4x4 vehicles (ideal for off road adventurs) and these offer greater independence when it comes to travelling around Zanzibar.
+Travellers can also hire cars, motorcycles, or 4x4 vehicles (ideal for off road adventures), and these offer greater independence when it comes to travelling around Zanzibar.
 Drivers will find that most roads in Zanzibar are fairly well maintained and driving is relatively safe on the island.

 The dilapidated beauty of Stone Town is a big draw card for travellers wanting a taste of culture.
-For those wanting to explore into the interior of Zanzibar, 4x4 excursions are popular, and the Jozani Chwaka Bay Conservation Area is the best place to experience the surviving mangrove forests.
+For those wanting to explore the interior of Zanzibar, 4x4 excursions are popular, and the Jozani Chwaka Bay Conservation Area is the best place to experience the surviving mangrove forests.